-The above results indicate that health care providers are working in an environment characterized by a multitude of conflicts and types of violence.
-This condition might lead to traumatic stress or Post Traumatic Stress Disorder.
+The above results indicate that health care providers are working in an environment characterized by a multitude of conflicts and types of violence (refer to figures 1.1-1.4).
+This condition may lead to traumatic stress or Post Traumatic Stress Disorder.

-While the common perception is that the majority of violent incidents in Karachi, including those against health care personnel are perpetrated by politically or ideologically motivated groups, the research shows that the majority of incidents of violence involve the attendants of patients.
+While the common perception is that the majority of violent incidents in Karachi, including those against health care personnel, are perpetrated by politically or ideologically motivated groups, the research shows that the majority of incidents of violence involve the attendants of patients.
 Those are mainly the low-level incidents that seem less shocking and are not covered by the media, but they nevertheless constitute a daily reality for the HCPs.